iPhone 17 Pro vs iPhone 15 Pro: Upgrade or wait?

 Apple went through some changes in the telephoto department of the iPhone Pro models in the past couple of generations.
 The iPhone 15 Pro comes with a 3x telephoto camera.
 Then last year Apple upgraded that to the same tetraprism optics found on the Pro Max model, featuring 5x zoom.

-With the iPhone 17 Pro, however, we might be in for another change - the telephoto camera is expected to receive a boost in megapixel count - to 48MP.
-No tetraprism, though, and the expected optical zoom is down to 3.5x.
-The ultrawide camera has also been upgraded to a 48MP sensor last year, and the iPhone 17 Pro will carry this one over, meaning it has an advantage over the old 12MP ultrawide on the iPhone 15 Pro.
+With the iPhone 17 Pro, however, we are in for another change—the telephoto camera has received a boost in megapixel count—to 48MP.
+The same tetraprism system, but the optical zoom is down to 4x.
+The ultrawide camera was upgraded to a 48MP sensor last year, and the iPhone 17 Pro carries this one over, meaning it has an advantage over the old 12MP ultrawide on the iPhone 15 Pro.

 Battery Life and Charging